Medi-Cal and Medicare Benefits: What’s the Difference?

 Don’t worry, though; not everything you own is considered an asset.
 Medi-Cal doesn’t look at your primary home, vehicle, household goods, personal belongings, life-insurance policies, or prepaid burial plans and plots.

 There are four main programs that fall under Medi-Cal.
 While the eligibility requirements are similar, there are some slight differences.
-Check for medi-cal planning in los angeles.
+Learn more about medi-cal planning in Los Angeles.